 - Stevia is zero calorie so it allows for the enjoyment of sweet tastes without unwanted calories.

-- Stevia has no effect on blood sugar or insulin levels.
+- Stevia on its own provides no glycemic load and has no effect on blood sugar or insulin levels.

 - Stevia is tooth friendly.

-- Stevia is suitable for the whole family, no matter the age or life stage.
+- Stevia is safe and suitable for the whole family, no matter the age or life stage.

 A Special Note to Parents